evanx/refetcher/README.md

 ## Activation

-A ready request `id` is pushed to the request queue by some producer, which has prepared the hashes for that request, notably `url`
+A ready request `id` is pushed to the request queue by some producer, which has prepared the hashes for that request, notably the `url`

 This service will `brpoplush` that `id`
 ```javascript